tuantruong-03/tuantruong-03/README.md

 <h1 align="center">Hi there 👋, I'm Tuan</h1>

 <p align="center" style="font-size: larger;">
-   I'm a student at VNU-HCM, majoring in Information Technology at HCMUS.
-Passionate about solving problems and developing useful applications, I'm constantly seeking to expand my skills in web development and new technologies.
+  I'm Tuan, a student of VNU-HCM, majoring in Information Technology of HCMUS.
+With myknowledge of web development, I am deeply passionate about solving problems and developing more applications for useful purposes.
+Besides that, I am also willing to learn new technologies to enhance my programming skills.
 </p>

 ---